Understanding the Value of Premarital Counselling

 Evolution of Treatment

-Premarital counselling has been offered by religious institutions for centuries.
+Premarital counselling has been offered by religious institutions for centuries as a requirement or recommendation before marriage.
 The secular, evidence-based form developed significantly in the 1980s and 90s, driven by research on the predictors of relationship success and divorce.
-Gottman’s research on couples identified specific communication patterns that are highly predictive of long-term outcome – and that can be identified and modified through premarital preparation.
+Gottman’s identification of specific communication patterns that predict long-term relationship outcome has been particularly influential, providing a research-based framework for what premarital counselling should address.

 A Modern Approach in Canada